craftwar/suspend/visual studio/README.txt

 default mode is suspend
 -n	no operation mode (for test or whatever)
 -r	resume mode
--t	suspend then resume after pressing any key
+-t	toogle mode (suspend then resume after pressing any key) -m	turn off monitor (combine this with suspend or toogle)

 ex:
 to suspend